GomtiGHASDemoOrg1/Terraform-Trivy-Scan/README.md

 trivy k8s --severity=CRITICAL --report all cluster
 ```

-With the trivy K8s command, you can also scan specific workloads that are running within your cluster:
+With the trivy K8s command, you can also scan specific workloads that are running within your cluster.

+First install the workload:
 ```
-trivy k8s -–n default --report summary cluster deployments/react-application
+kubectl apply -f kubernetes-manifests
 ```

-or
+And then scan it for security issues:
 ```
-trivy k8s –-n app --report summary cluster deployments/react-application
+trivy k8s --report=summary --namespace default deploy react-application
 ```

 ## Trivy Operator